 • A coordinated site/blog design (i.e no wild colors “just ‘cause”)

 • Easy navigation

-Now, as an SEO copywriter and marketing aficionado, I have to say that any SEO should be built in during the creative process.
+Now, as a global consultant, SEO copywriter and marketing aficionado, I have to say that any SEO should be built in during the creative process.
 This doesn’t mean after you’ve designed the site, but while you’re constructing the site; building the principals of organic search into the design will ultimately give you a better architecture and foundation.